carlosedp/morphedit/public/USER_MANUAL.md

 - Modern web browser (Chrome, Firefox, Safari, Edge)
 - No installation required - runs entirely in the browser
 - Audio files in common formats (WAV, MP3, FLAC, etc.)
+- Responsive design supports desktop, tablet, and mobile devices

 ### Opening the Application

 1. Navigate to the MorphEdit URL in your web browser
 2. The application loads with an empty waveform display
 3. You can immediately start by loading an audio file

+**Mobile Users**: The interface automatically adapts to smaller screens with optimized touch controls and reorganized layouts for better usability on mobile devices.

 ---